A place to help people to find understanding why church tradition and experience is often quite different from the simplicity of the New Testament.

 or group referred to as the "Storehouse".

-keeping of who gave any amount (the opposite of Biblical secret giving)
+keeping of giving (the opposite of Biblical secret giving)

 13. elders submitting